mhkarimi1383/mhkarimi1383.github.io/content/posts/reflector.md

 ## Working with Reflector

-We have to ways of using reflector
+We have two ways of using reflector

 ### Using CRD